Samarth2898/gobackend/README.md

 # gobackend
-A complete back-end project using Golang from development of APIs to deployment.
+A complete back-end project to understand Golang, from development of APIs to deployment.

 ## database schema for the project.